We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 Shopify fees

-Shopify offers five monthly plans:
+Shopify provides five monthly pricing plans:

 - Starter — $5 per month*